 A specially designed alarm may help teach a child to wake up to urinate.
 These are available at drugstores, medical supply stores, and on the Internet.
 Here’s how they work:

 The alarm contains a sensor.
 It attaches either to the underwear or to a pad on the bed.
 A noisy alarm may be worn around the wrist or on the shoulder near the ear.
 Or, a vibrating alarm may be placed under the child’s pillow.

-If the child begins to urinate, the alarm goes off.
+If the child starts to urinate, the alarm goes off.
 This wakes the child up.
 He or she can then get up and use the toilet.

 Some children sleep through the alarm at first.
 You may need to wake your child when you hear the alarm.

 Limit all liquids in the evening.
 This may help keep the bladder empty during the night.
-(Don’t limit drinks altogether.
+But, don’t limit drinks altogether.
 This can cause dehydration.
-Instead, have your child drink more during the day and less in the evening.)
+Instead, have your child drink more during the day and less in the evening.

 Limit caffeinated drinks (such as colas and other sodas) at dinner.
 Caffeine stimulates urination.
 Also limit chocolate, which contains caffeine.

 Encourage your child to use the bathroom regularly during the day.

 Medicines may be an option for a child who is at least 7 years old and continues to wet the bed after other methods have been tried.
 Medicines come in nasal spray, pill, or liquid form.
 They may reduce the amount of urine the body makes overnight.
 They may also help the bladder hold more fluid.
 Medicines can give your child extra help staying dry during vacations or overnight stays away from home.
 But keep in mind that medicines don’t cure bedwetting, and they’re not a long-term solution.
 Also, they can have side effects.
 Talk to your healthcare provider about using them safely.